kimjisung78/MCRepair/results/markdowns/Closure_2.md

 ```

 #### III.
 Explanation
-To fix the bug, it must check or handle null about ```implicitProto```.
+To fix the bug, its source code must check or handle null about ```implicitProto```.
 The patch checked the null and avoided it.
 <br><br>